Thailand approves Pfizer-Biontech vaccine for emergency use

-June 24 (Reuters) - Thailand's food and drig administration on Thursday announced it had approved the Pfizer (PFE.N)/BioNTech (22UAy.DE) coronavirus vaccine for emergency use.
+(Reuters) - Thailand’s food and drug administration on Thursday announced it had approved the Pfizer/BioNTech coronavirus vaccine for emergency use.

 The approval makes it the sixth COVID-19 vaccine approved in Thailand, senior health official Paisan Dankhum said in a statement.
 Thailand has ordered 20 million doses of the Pfizer vaccine and expects to receive it by the end of the year.